dnfui/dnf-ui/README.md

 ## RPM packaging

-Fedora RPM packaging is included in this repository.
+Fedora RPM packaging is included for this application.

 Build a source RPM from the current tracked working tree: